LiiiLabs/goldfish/README.md

 Just like S7 Scheme, [`src/goldfish.hpp`](src/goldfish.hpp) and [`src/goldfish.cpp`](src/goldfish.cpp) are the only key source code needed to build the goldfish interpreter binary.
 If you download the `s7.c` `s7.h` by yourself, just invoke `gcc` or `clang` to build goldfish. `xmake` as a build tool is nice to have but not a requirement.

-## Versioning
-Goldfish Scheme x.y.z means that it is using the C++ Standard x, based on S7 Scheme y, and z is the patch version.
-To clarify, the first version of Goldfish
-Scheme is `17.10.0`, it means that is is using the `C++ 17` standard, based on `S7 Scheme 10.x`, the patch version is `0`.

 ## Installation
 Goldfish Scheme is bundled in Mogan Research (since v1.2.8), just [install Mogan Research](https://mogan.app/guide/Install.html) to install Goldfish Scheme.